SmartyList: Web Interface

 - Compile your data in one of these file formats: Excel, CSV, or tab-delimited text.

 - Organize your data into columns, using one of the combinations shown below.
+(The more data provided, the better.)
 The top row MUST consist of column titles, spelled exactly as you see here.

 For US Addresses: